Bike to Work Scheme

 How do I buy a bike under the Bike to Work Scheme?

-You should ask your employer if they operate the scheme and check their requirements.
+You should ask your employer if they run the scheme and check their requirements.
 They may allow you to select the bicycle and equipment from any shop or only certain bicycles from specific shops.
 If you are a civil or public servant, the cycle shop must be on the suppliers' list (pdf).
 You can choose your bike by visiting a bike shop and selecting the bike and equipment that you want to buy.
 Next, tell your employer of this choice.
 The employer will then pay the bike shop or supplier for the bike and equipment directly.
 It’s important to note that your employer cannot reimburse you if you make the payment.

 You must sign a written agreement stating that the bike is for your own use, and you will use it for what the Revenue Commissioners consider qualifying journeys: getting to and from work.